Ehrhardt (typeface): Extensions

-Digitisations and alternative versions
+Digitizations and alternative versions

 Monotype has digitised Ehrhardt into the TrueType and OpenType font formats.
 It is sold in standard and professional releases, some releases including text figures and small caps (in the roman style only).
 Like several other Monotype typefaces digitised in the early period of computerised publishing, it is sold under two releases credited both to Monotype itself and to Adobe, the latter only in the standard version without small caps.
 Fleet Titling and the Initial Teaching Alphabet version have not been digitised.

 Matthew Butterick created a revival of Ehrhardt called Equity, whose design was inspired by his experiences of office needs from working as a lawyer.
 Equity has two grades designed to suit different types of paper and printers, known as Equity A and Equity B, the former of which is darker.
 Each grade has two weights (Regular and Bold), along with their respective italics, totalling four styles each.
 The typeface has separate small caps fonts intended for use in Word, although the latest versions also include main font files that can activate small caps as OpenType features.
 The roman style of Equity is designed to be metrically similar (but not identical) to Times New Roman, while the metric of the italic style is considerably different.

 Font Bureau also created the very large revival family Kis.
 Unlike other digitisations, this has been released in optical sizes, with a separate display-size font intended for headlines.
 It is used by the Los Angeles Times but (as of 2015) has not been released for online sale.